pagekit/docs/developer-guides/dashboard-widgets.md

 ```

 Run `webpack` once to have the new component be available in your bundle.
 When developing it is a good idea to have `webpack --watch` running in the background.

+## Make sure the Dashboard widget is loaded

-1. Register the bundled JavaScript file inside your extension's `index.php`.
+Register the bundled JavaScript file inside your extension's `index.php`.

 Make sure the file is loaded _before_ the dashboard initialization code by using the tilde: `~dashboard`.